shadzzz90/Heat-Equation-using-Deep-Galerkin-Method-and-DeepXDE/README.md

 ## Overview

 Welcome to the unofficial code repository for the Deep Galerkin Method (DGM), a transformative deep learning algorithm developed to solve high-dimensional Partial Differential Equations (PDEs).
-Here, we attempt to replicate and delve into the paper's claims of leveraging deep neural networks to find approximate solutions for intricate PDEs, circumventing the pitfalls of conventional mesh-centric methodologies.
+Here, we attempt to replicate and delve into the paper's claims of leveraging deep neural networks to find approximate solutions for parabolic PDE (i.e. heat equation), circumventing the pitfalls of conventional mesh-centric methodologies.

 ## Key Aspects